-- Tier two requires high water quality (water quality better than the applicable standard) be maintained unless a lowering of water quality is necessary to accommodate important economic and social development (Minn.
-R. 7050.0185).
+- High water quality (water quality better than the applicable water quality standard) must be maintained unless a lowering of water quality is necessary to accommodate important economic and social development.

 How to determine the uses a particular waterbody is protected for

 To know which water quality standards apply to a particular waterbody, the beneficial use classifications must be known.

 Two parts of Minn.
 R. ch.
 7050 are important for determining the beneficial uses assigned to any water of the state:

 - Minn.
 R. 7050.0470 Classifications or listings for major waters in major surface water drainage basins

 - Minn.
 R. 7050.0430 Unlisted waters (also Minn.
 R. 7050.0425, classifies unlisted wetlands).

 All surface waters are protected for aquatic life and recreation (Class 2), unless the waterbody has been individually assessed and re-classified, through rulemaking, as a limited resource value water (Class 7).
 Both Class 2 and Class 7 waters (i.e., all surface waters of the state) are also designated Class 3, 4A, 4B, 5 and 6, and are protected for the associated beneficial uses, as listed above (Minn.
 R. 7050.0400 to 7050.0470).